Cravsi/sokatoa/README.md

 3. As a user, I want to learn the basics of trigonometric functions.
 4. As a user, I want to test my knowledge of trigonometric functions.
 5. As a user, I want to see how many correct/incorrect questions I've scored.
+6. As a user, I want to reset the quiz and try again.
-6. As a user, I want to provide feedback to the site.
+7. As a user, I want to provide feedback to the site.
 <br>

 #### Site Owner
-7. As the site owner, I want users to be able to find me on social media.
+8. As the site owner, I want users to be able to find me on social media.
 <br>

 ## Design